Rainbow matching: Partial proof

-For the case of perfect fractional matchings, both the above theorems can derived from the colorful Caratheodory theorem.
+For the case of perfect fractional matchings, both the above theorems can derived from the colorful Carathéodory theorem.

 For every edge e in E, let 1_{e} be a vector of size |V|, where for each vertex v in V, element v in 1_{e} equals 1 if e is adjacent to v, and 0 otherwise (so each vector 1_{e} has 2 ones and |V|-2 zeros).
 Every fractional matching corresponds to a conical combination of edges, in which each element is at most 1.
 A conical combination in which each element is exactly 1 corresponds to a perfect fractional matching.
 In other words, a collection F of edges admits a perfect fractional matching, if and only if 1_{v} (the vector of |V| ones) is contained in the conical hull of the vectors 1_{e} for e in F.

 Consider a graph with 2n vertices, and suppose there are 2n subsets of edges, each of which admits a perfect fractional matching (of size n).
 This means that the vector 1_{v} is in the conical hull of each of these n subsets.
-By the colorful Caratheodory theorem, there exists a selection of 2n edges, one from each subset, that their conical hull contains 1_{v}.
+By the colorful Carathéodory theorem, there exists a selection of 2n edges, one from each subset, that their conical hull contains 1_{v}.
 This corresponds to a rainbow perfect fractional matching.
 The expression 2n is the dimension of the vectors 1_{e} - each vector has 2n elements.

 Now, suppose that the graph is bipartite.
 In a bipartite graph, there is a constraint on the vectors 1_{e}: the sum of elements corresponding to each part of the graph must be 1.
 Therefore, the vectors 1_{e} live in a (2n – 1)-dimensional space.
 Therefore, the same argument as above holds when there are only 2n – 1 subsets of edges.